-october 2018 Sfille al NG(Ind) Verbuge common a bi(state Agenda Item: 12.3.4 - Application for Development Approval for Construction of four (4) Classrooms, Oval and Associate Development - St Joseph's Secondary School.
-Basis of Statement: Outlined that she was disappointed with the process however understand obligations and ramifications.
-Outlined importance of public consultation, raised the the proposal was planned for 2 years and no consultation was undertaken.
+12.3.4 - Application for Development Approval for Construction of four (4) Classrooms, Oval and Associated Development - St Joseph's Secondary School.

+- Outlined that she was disappointed with the process however understand obligations and ramifications. - Outlined importance of public consultation, raised that the proposal was planned for 2 years and no consultation was undertaken.
 Reference was made to the Village Square Shopping Centre and how smooth the development was as there was adequate consultation.

 Name: Steve Thompson on behalf of Italia Stone.

-Agenda Item: 12.3.3 - State Administrative Tribunal - Request for reconsideration - Development Application for Spencer Brook Quarry (Italia Stone Pty Ltd) - Lot 93 Spencers Broo Road, Muluckine.
-Raised that the decision made needs to meet legal tests Large parts of the private road through the property armissing and not up to RAV3 standard.
-There is a RAV3 route along the property which approved for the use proposed by the proponent.
-Outlined that the proposal is campaign driven and restricted to certain hours and days which has been significantly reduced from the original proposal.
-Rehabilitation is estimated at \$500,000 and the proposal not sustainable if required to use a route through the property.
+12.3.3 - State Administrative Tribunal - Request for reconsideration - Development Application for Spencers Brook Quarry (Italia Stone Pty Ltd) - Lot 93 Spencers Brook Road, Muluckine.

+- of Raised that the decision made needs to meet legal tests. - Large parts of the private road through the property are missing and not up to RAV3 standard. - There is a RAV3 route along the property which is approved for the use proposed by the proponent. - Outlined that the proposal is campaign driven and restricted to certain hours and days which has been significantly reduced from the original proposal. - Rehabilitation is estimated at \$500,000 and the proposal is not sustainable if required to use a route through the property.
 The most suitable option is along Spencers Brook Road.

 Name: Sandra Lloyd, Northam.

-Agenda Item: 12.3.4 - Application for Development Approval for Construction of four (4) Classrooms, Oval and Associated Development - St Joseph's Secondary School.
-Basis of Statement: Outlined she was excited about the Heritage Precinct and the fact her property was included.
-Raised why the see through fence set back is better that the wall.
-Outlined that Woolworths has been provided with better setbacks than the residents along Duke Street.
+12.3.4 - Application for Development Approval for Construction of four (4) Classrooms, Oval and Associated Development - St Joseph's Secondary School.

+- Outlined she was excited about the Heritage Precincts and the fact her property was included. - Raised why the see through fence set back is better than the wall. - Outlined that Woolworths has been provided with better setbacks than the residents along Duke Street.

-october 2018 Neeting Notes Raised why the Shire should landscape the verge and not the school.
-Raised that given there is limited space, why has creative architectural thinking not been undertaken.
-Raised the impacts of the amenity and why should the residents lose this because negotiation has not occurred between the School and Parish.
+- Raised why the Shire should landscape the verge and not the school. - Raised that given there is limited space, why has creative architectural thinking not been undertaken. - Raised the impacts of the amenity and why should the residents lose this because negotiation has not occurred between the School and Parish.

 Name: Maria Weibel, Spencers Brook.

-Agenda Item: 12.3.3 - State Administrative Tribunal - Request for reconsideration - Development Application for Spencers Brook Quarry (Italia Stone Pty Ltd) - Lot 93 Spencers Brook Road, Muluckine.
-Basis of Statement: Advised that the community does not want the quarry full stop and believed the current decision is meeting halfway/win-win situation.
-Raised that 50 cents will not cover the cost for the road and questioned why the residents should have to foot the bill.
+12.3.3 - State Administrative Tribunal - Request for reconsideration - Development Application for Spencers Brook Quarry (Italia Stone Pty Ltd) - Lot 93 Spencers Brook Road, Muluckine.

+- Advised that the community does not want the quarry full stop and believed the current decision is meeting halfway/win-win situation. - Raised that 50 cents will not cover the cost for the road and questioned why the residents should have to foot the bill.